speedment/speedment-doc/pages/join.md

         .forEach(System.out::println);

 ```
-Note that we need to alias the table in the `innerJoinOn()` method to distiguish it from the original Actor table.
+Note that you need to alias the table in the `innerJoinOn()` method to distiguish it from the original Actor table.

 This might produce the following output:
 ``` text